 Still, she could have been worse..
 “She was playing a roulette table in Las Vegas, using 10-cent chips,” David told the LA Times.
 “Beside her a tall man in a 10-gallon hat was throwing $100 chips.
 When he’d lost about $10,000 Hjordis looked at him and said ‘That’s not the way to do it.’
 So the man shoved his stack over to her saying: ‘Here little lady, you show me how.'”

-David was able to deal with some of Hjördis’ foibles with humour, which she took in good heart.
+David was able to deal with some of her foibles with humour, which she took in good heart.
 For her birthday in 1950 he presented her with two Irish Hospital Sweepstakes tickets (dodgy lottery tickets based on horse-racing results).
-Hjördis immediately reciprocated by handing David two tickets from her purse – traffic citations which she had been handed in the US for forgetting to drive on the right-hand side of the road.
+Hjördis immediately reciprocated by handing David two tickets from her purse: traffic citations which she had been handed in the US for forgetting to drive on the right-hand side of the road.

-Living in England did not work out, and in the second half of the year David’s normally busy working-life entered an unwelcome quiet patch.
-Following a recommendation by Noel Coward, Hjördis and David packed their (twelve) bags and sailed to New York on 14th September 1951 for a new adventure.
-David accepted a role in a Broadway play with veteran actress Gloria Swanson, despite reports that Jane Wyman “wants to make a picture with him as soon as possible.”
+Despite the occasional fun and games, living in England did not work out, and in the second half of the year David’s working-life entered an unwelcome quiet patch.
+Following a recommendation by Noel Coward, David and Hjördis packed their (twelve) bags and on 14th September 195 1 left for New York, where David accepted a role in a Broadway play with veteran actress Gloria Swanson.
+There were reports that Jane Wyman “wants to make a picture with him as soon as possible”, but definite work had to take precedence.

 Next page: Broadway and break-up stories